djshaji/alana/README.md

-# The Alana Project
-* Port / Clone Amp Rack for PC (Linux, Windows)
-* Custom Amp Rack Pedal Board
+# Amp Rack Guitar Effects Processor
+Amp Rack is a Guitar / Voice Audio Effects Processor for PC and Android.
+Amp Rack is an Open Source LV2 / LADSPA Plugins Host for Android.
+More than 150 high quality audio plugins are available which can be added in any order to the audio effect chain to create distinct high quality tones for your guitar!

 ## Install
 Download the latest release for Linux and Windows from https://github.com/djshaji/alana/releases/